hashicorp/terraform-provider-awscc/docs/resources/redshift_event_subscription.md

 - **cust_subscription_id** (String) The name of the Amazon Redshift event notification subscription.
 - **customer_aws_id** (String) The AWS account associated with the Amazon Redshift event notification subscription.
-- **event_categories_list** (List of String) The list of Amazon Redshift event categories specified in the event notification subscription.
+- **event_categories_list** (Set of String) The list of Amazon Redshift event categories specified in the event notification subscription.
 - **id** (String) Uniquely identifies the resource.
 - **source_ids_list** (List of String) A list of the sources that publish events to the Amazon Redshift event notification subscription.
 - **status** (String) The status of the Amazon Redshift event notification subscription.